 What is Mardi Gras?

-Mardi Gras is a French term, which literally translates into “Fat Tuesday”.
-It’s based on a religious event, and falls on the Tuesday before Lent begins in the Christian Calendar.
+Mardi Gras is a French term that literally translates to “Fat Tuesday”.
+It’s based on a religious event and falls on the Tuesday before Lent begins in the Christian calendar.
 This date is also known as Shrove Tuesday.

 The US custom of celebrating Mardi Gras started in Mobile, Alabama in 1703 by a Frenchman.
-Mobile still holds Mardi Gras celebrations throughout the year (and has an excellent Mardi Gras museum), but New Orleans has definitely eclipsed Mobile as the US capital of Mardi Gras now.
+Mobile still holds Mardi Gras celebrations throughout the year and has an excellent Mardi Gras museum, but New Orleans has definitely eclipsed Mobile as the US capital of Mardi Gras.
 Jess and I have seen Mardi Gras parades in various cities and states across the South including Baton Rouge, Mobile, Navarre and New Orleans.
-The largest event though is definitely in New Orleans!
+The largest event is definitely in New Orleans.

 The largest celebrations usually happen on the two weekends before Mardi Gras itself, which always falls on a Tuesday.

-For reference, the next few years of Mardi Gras dates are:
+For reference, the next five years of Mardi Gras dates are:

 - Mardi Gras 2027 – February 9th 2027